EnviroDIY/ModularSensors/README.md

 // Dissolved Oxygen Sensor
 #include <YosemitechY504.h>  // Use this for both the Y502-A and Y504-A
-// Create and return the Y504 DO sensor object YosemitechY504 y504(y504modbusAddress, modbusSerial, modbusPower, max485EnablePin, measurementsToAverage);
+// Create and return the Y504 DO sensor object YosemitechY504 y504(y504ModbusAddress, modbusSerial, powerPin1, powerPin2, max485EnablePin, measurementsToAverage);
 // Create the dissolved oxygen percent, dissolved oxygen concentration, and temperature variable objects for the Y504 and return variable-type pointers to them
 Variable *y504DOpct = new YosemitechY504_DOpct(&y504, "UUID", "customVarCode");  // DO percent saturation
 //  Resolution is 0.00000005 %